sergiocollado/potpourri/notes_kubernetes.md

 ## howto Replica Set

-A example file that defines a replica controller.
+A example file that defines a replica set:

 ```
 # replicaset-definition.yml
-apiVersion: app/v1
-#WATCHOUT: the correct version for a rs is the app/v1
+apiVersion: app/v1    #WATCHOUT: the correct version for a rs is the app/v1
 kind: ReplicationController
 metadata:
     name: myapp-replicaset